-The Certificate in Community Arts Practices (CAP) at the Tyler School of Art and Architecture offers an interdisciplinary opportunity to engage communities’ intergenerational stories, histories and cultures to creatively address contemporary challenges and to reimagine our collective future.
+Community Arts Practices (CAP) at the Tyler School of Art and Architecture offers an interdisciplinary opportunity to engage communities’ intergenerational stories, histories and cultures to creatively address contemporary challenges and to reimagine our collective future.

-During a time when society at-large is being examined through multiple crises surrounding race, health, economy and climate, among other issues, Tyler’s CAP certificate offers what few undergraduate programs provide today: socially-engaged art making that emphasizes the creative process and object as well as their social implications.
+During a time when society at-large is being examined through multiple crises surrounding race, health, economy and climate, among other issues, CAP offers what few undergraduate programs provide today: socially-engaged art making that emphasizes the creative process and object as well as their social implications.

 Deeply-rooted in Tyler’s larger mission and values, CAP exists at the intersection of art, academics and activism.
 Students bring a range of backgrounds and interests—from urban and environmental studies, to racial justice and community development, to LGBTQIA+ studies and more—and integrate these aspects into their work.